-The conformance level 'Stateful' comprises all requirements of conformance Level A-1.
-In addition, the conformance level states that the Digital Signature Service is able to maintain the state between two subsequent requests.
+The conformance level 'Stateful' states that the Digital Signature Service is able to maintain state information between two subsequent requests (in the Two-Step approach).

-The element <dss:ServicePolicy> MUST be present with the value http://docs.oasis-open.org/dss-x/ns/localsig/two-step-approach
+The element <dss:ServicePolicy> MUST be present with the value

-To make use of the stateful functionality, the initial request MUST contain the element <localsig:ReturnDocumentHash> and the attribute MaintainRequestState="true" in the Optionalnputs.
-The response MUST contain a reference to the state, by means of the element <localsig:CorrelationID> and MUST provide the element <dss:DocumentHash>.
+The FIRST request MUST contain the element <localsig:RequestDocumentHash> and the attribute MaintainRequestState="true" in the OptionalInputs.
+In case of success, the FIRST response MUST contain a reference to the state, by means of the element <localsig:CorrelationID> and MUST contain the digest value of the input document by means of the element <dss:DocumentHash>.